Version 3: Applicable from: 5 August 2022

 Post: Child of the New Century, Centre for Longitudinal Studies, UCL Social Research Institute, 20 Bedford Way, London WC1H 0AL

-More information about how we handle your personal data is available at UCL’s data protection web pages (ucl.ac.uk/data-protection/data-protection-overview/understanding-data-protection-ucl) and UCL research participants’ privacy notice (ucl.ac.uk/legal-services/privacy/ucl-general-privacy-notice-participants-and-researchers-health-and-care-research-studies).
-If after contacting us, you need further assistance or wish to complain about how we use your personal data or exercise any of your individual information rights, please contact UCL’s DPO:
+If after contacting us, you need more help or wish to complain about how we use your personal data or use any of your individual information rights, please contact UCL’s DPO:

 Email: data-protection@ucl.ac.uk